rdentato/vrg/docs/vrg.md

 ## 4) How It Works (Under the Hood)

 You don’t have to understand this to use it, but it helps when customizing or debugging.
+This is just an overview, the fully commented **`src/vrg.h`** source code provides the details on the latest version

 ### 4.1 Building blocks